dciborow/github-account-switcher/README.md

 ## Description

-GitHub Account Switcher is a Chrome extension that automatically picks the correct account when accessing a GitHub repository.
-This extension is designed to help users who have multiple GitHub accounts and need to switch between them seamlessly.
+GitHub Account Switcher is a Chrome extension that automatically selects the appropriate GitHub account when accessing a repository.
+It determines the correct account based on predefined rules or patterns, such as repository ownership or organization membership.
+This extension streamlines workflow for users with multiple GitHub accounts, eliminating the need for manual account switching.

 ## Manual Installation